- Not a substitute for professional veterinary help.

 If you’re using clippers or other tools, let your pup sniff your supplies and see them before you start trying to put them into action.
 This slow and steady approach can help ease your dog into the process.
 You can also stretch the whole grooming process over a few days—for example, you can brush their teeth one day, clip their nails the next, and give them a bath the day after that.

-If you’re planning on having your pup groomed by a professional, and you know they’re a bit on the anxious side, then there are a few things you can do to prepare them.
+If you’re planning on having your anxious pup professionally groomed, there are a few things you can do to prepare them.
 You don’t have to just hope for the best, you can set your dog up for success in what can sometimes be a stressful situation (for both of you).